Musculoskeletal PRP Applications

 Hip OA (early stage)

-Glenohumeral and acromioclavicular joint OA
+Glenohumeral and Acromioclavicular joint OA

 *PRP has demonstrated pain and function improvement beyond hyaluronic acid or placebo in multiple RCTs, particularly at 6–12 months follow-up.